20 Good movies to Learn Korean

 What if you are 36 and have a 22-year-old daughter you didn’t know existed?

 And the shocking fun doesn’t stop here.
-She has a 6-year-old son, too.
+She also has a 6-year-old son.

 That’s the situation of Nam Heon-soo, played by Cha Tae-hyun, a famous idol in his younger days.
-Now he is in his mid-30s, a popular Radio D.J.
-Hence, this film will have songs which are again suitable for learners.
+He is now in his mid-30s and a popular radio DJ.
+Therefore, this film will include songs suitable for learners.

-One day, his apartment bell rings, and a girl, Hwang Jeong Nam, played by Park Bo-young, who looks like she is in her early 20s, enters with her son.
+One day, his apartment bell rings, and a girl, Hwang Jeong Nam, played by Park Bo-young, who appears to is in her early 20s, enters with her son.

 Hwang Ki Dong, portrayed by Wang Seok Hyun, stated that she is his daughter.

-He can’t reveal he has a daughter because he is a famous personality, and doing so would ruin his image in front of the media.
+He can’t disclose he has a daughter because he is a public figure, and doing so would damage his image in the media.

 So what should he do?
 That’s what they base the storyline on.

-It will also be a good listening practice for honorifics.
+It will also be a good opportunity to practice listening to honorifics.

-This is because the child often speaks in honorifics with his grandfather.
+This is because the child often uses honorifics when speaking to his grandfather.
 Ki Dong steals the show with his cuteness.

 5. My Sassy Girl (엽기적인 그녀), 2001

-Considering the movie’s literal translation to be ‘That Bizarre Girl,’ one can guess that it would contain quite unusual yet funny elements.
+Considering the movie’s literal translation as ‘That Bizarre Girl,’ one can infer that it would contain unusual yet humorous elements.

 My Sassy Girl